unicef/publicgoods-toolkit/adoptability.md

 # Adoptability Assessment

-  **KEY RECOMMENDATION**: Functionality, technical quality, support and a project's sustainability and responsiveness are areas to review in evaluating an open source product for adoption.
+TBD: If we're going to start out a section with a list of key recommendations, maybe we should organize the recommendations into topical groups?
+When they're presented as one long, undifferentiated list, that's a lot to absorb.

+**KEY RECOMMENDATION**: When evaluating an open source product for adoption, the key areas to look at are functionality, technical quality, availability of support, the project's sustainability, and the project's responsiveness to its user base.

-  **KEY RECOMMENDATION**: Look at the project's web site or documentation to see what it says about reporting security vulnerabilities, and, if applicable, ask the vendor.
+**KEY RECOMMENDATION**: Look at the project's web site or documentation to see what the project says about reporting security vulnerabilities.
+If applicable, ask the vendor.

-  **KEY RECOMMENDATION**: Look at the project's release history and see if there are any security patch releases, which would indicate that the project is handling security vulnerabilities at least at a base level of competency.
+**KEY RECOMMENDATION**: Look at the project's release history and see if there are any security patch releases.
+Their presence would indicate that the project is handling security vulnerabilities at least at a base level of competency.  and see if there are any security patch releases, which would indicate that the project is handling security vulnerabilities at least at a base level of competency.

 **KEY RECOMMENDATION**: [Search the CVE list](https://cve.mitre.org/find/search_tips.html) to see how well-represented the product you're considering is in the CVE database.

-  **KEY RECOMMENDATION**:Confirm that third-party dependencies are updated.
+**KEY RECOMMENDATION**: Confirm that third-party dependencies are up-to-date.

-  **KEY RECOMMENDATION**:See if any security audits are publicly available.
+**KEY RECOMMENDATION**: See if any security audits are publicly available.

 **KEY RECOMMENDATION**: Looking through public reviews and a project's bug report database will give you an idea of a product's stability and reliability.
 The existence of vendors providing commercial support for the product is practically a guarantee that the product is as stable and reliable as possible.

 **KEY RECOMMENDATION**: As a general rule, the more scalability you need, the more up-front investment you must make in configuring your deployment.
 Take this into account in your resource planning.

 **KEY RECOMMENDATION**: Be sure to get a detailed understanding the product's ability to import/export data.
-Even if you have a vendor supporting you, search the
-Internet and the project's forums for reports from others about importing and exporting the data formats that matter to you.
+Even if you have a vendor supporting you, search the Internet and the project's forums for reports from others about importing and exporting the data formats that matter to you.
 This will help you plan for needed resources and project scheduling as well as be better prepared should you need to switch vendor support at some point.

 **KEY RECOMMENDATION**: Having a documented API as part of a service is very important to supporting a full range of the functionality you'll likely need.
 Check documentation and search for examples on the Internet of people using that API to accomplish real-world tasks.
-Lack of published APIs isn't uncommon for early stage open source products, but this situation (or lack of a roadmap) is unacceptable for products intended to work with data at scale.
+Lack of published APIs isn't uncommon for early stage open source products, but then they should be planned for on the project's roadmap.
+APIs are necessary in any product intended to work with data at scale.

-**KEY RECOMMENDATION**: An open source product's extensibility is often a sign of maturity, as it's developed enough to have a stable foundation and pushes flexibility through extensions that can change more often to meet more specific, and varied, user needs.
-When you are evaluating vendors for an extensible system, look for vendors that have demonstrated experience writing extensions.
+**KEY RECOMMENDATION**: Extensibility is often a sign of maturity in open source products.
+When a product evolves to meet the needs of a variety of users, it usually does so by having a stable core, with flexibility achieved through pluggable extensions that meet specific user needs.
+Thus, when you are evaluating vendors for an extensible system, seek vendors that have demonstrated experience in writing such extensions.

 **KEY RECOMMENDATION**: Look at the products's installation and initial configuration documentation.
 If this deployment documentation is missing, or is obviously incomplete, that is a warning sign about the entire product.
 When working with vendors, beware of those who try to steer you to their proprietary documentation for functionality that is part of the public product.

 **KEY RECOMMENDATIONS**: It's a good sign if an open source product has commercial support around it, such as consulting and development companies.
 If you are considering working with one of these vendors, you should find solid public evidence of their contributions and engagement.

 **KEY RECOMMENDATION**: User support forums are useful resources in your evaluation.
 Don't hesistate to ask questions.

 **KEY RECOMMENDATION**: Open source projects have lifecycles, and the maturity level of a project will generally dictate your ability to influence and level/type of investment needed.

-A lot of open source is available as commercial-off-the-shelf solutions or as open source products that require little customization and integration.
+A lot of open source products are available as commercial-off-the-shelf solutions; often they are fairly straightforward to integrate and do not require much customization.
 This modules outlines key points to consider in assessing such solutions for adoption suitability.

 To evaluate an open source product for adoption, you need to look at it from several different perspectives:

 1. **Functionality.** Whether it has the functionality you need, either right now or plausibly planned on a roadmap (a roadmap that you may, in some cases, decide to influence or help accelerate).
    Does it provide Application Programming Interfaces (APIs)?
 Robust data portability?
 Is it extensible?

 2. **Technical quality.** This is just the technical quality of the
    implementation: how well did they do what they meant to do?
 Is the